Financial-Times/origami/README.md

 `o-message` uses Sass and Javascript to show and hide a message component.

 It can be initialised declaratively if markup is provided on the page, or it can be initialised imperatively when using the [manual build process](http://origami.ft.com/docs/developer-guide/modules/building-modules/).

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-message`.

 ## Message Types
 `o-message` provides three types of messages: **alert**, **notice**, and **action**.